uvdesk/community-skeleton/README.md

 About
 -----------------

-Build on top of [symfony](https://symfony.com/) and [backbone.js](https://backbonejs.org/), uvdesk community is a service oriented, event driven extensible opensource helpdesk system that can be used by your organization to provide efficient support to your clients effortlessly whichever way you imagine.
+Build on top of [symfony](https://symfony.com/) and [backbone.js](https://backbonejs.org/), UVdesk Community is an open-source, service-oriented, and event-driven helpdesk system designed for easy customization and seamless client support.
+Its extensible architecture allows organizations to deliver efficient, tailored customer service with minimal effort.

-The standard distribution comes packaged along with the following helpdesk packages to cover a wide range of use-cases and requirements:
+The standard distribution includes a comprehensive set of helpdesk packages to support a wide range of use cases and operational needs.

   * [**Core Framework**][2] - At the heart of the helpdesk system, the core framework consists of all the necessary apis required by your project and dependent packages to keep things running smoothly